mtlynch/mtlynch.io/_posts/2017-10-31-human-code-reviews-2.md

 In this case, point out that the author needs to rename the function from `ValidateAndSerialize` to just `Serialize`.
 They haven't touched the line containing the function signature, but they still caused it to become incorrect.

-I softly break this rule if I don't have many notes, but I notice an easy fix just out of scope.
-In these cases, I make it clear that the author can ignore the note if they please.
+I softly break this rule if I don't have many notes but notice an easy fix just out of scope.
+In these cases, make it clear that the author can ignore the note if they please.

 {% include image.html file="out-of-scope-note.png" alt="Pointing out an issue that's out of scope" max_width="790px" %}